proycon/homepage/content/_index.md

 privacy and decentralisation.
 I love learning languages, coding, reading (mostly science fiction), working on my home automation system, playing the piano, and walking our dog.

 If you want to follow me on social media and/or react publicly to anything on this page, then my [Mastodon](https://social.anaproy.nl/@proycon) profile on the fediverse is the best option.
 I occasionally post something there about stuff that interests me.
-For longer blog posts, however, this website is the place to be, you can also follow those my [rss feed](/index.xml).
+For longer blog posts, however, this website is the place to be, you can also follow those via my [rss feed](/index.xml).